 Bowe begins by turning to his home state of WA for comparison.
-He analyses a poll Galaxy published prior to the WA election last year and points out similarities and differences between the two states.
+He analyses a Galaxy poll prior to the WA election last year and points out similarities and differences between the two states.
 While the WA Coalition lead on health issues was replicated by the LNP, Labor polled better on water, education and law and order in Queensland.
-They also did well in roads and public transport which were not included in the WA survey, However Bowe cautions the Queensland survey didn’t appear to include an important question that was asked in the WA one: “Has the decision to call an early election made you more or less likely to vote for the Labor Party?”
+They also did well in roads and public transport, issues not in the WA survey, However Bowe cautions the Queensland survey didn’t appear to include an important question that was asked in the WA one: “Has the decision to call an early election made you more or less likely to vote for the Labor Party?”
 In WA over a quarter of the respondents said the early election decision made it less likely.

 As I’ve written before, an early election is Labor’s biggest danger.
 Malcolm McKerras predicted earlier this year Anna Bligh would be re-elected Premier (despite a 50:50 two party preferred vote) but he also cautioned she would call an early election “at her peril.”
-It is also likely many in the community would agree with the Queensland Greens who say Bligh’s decision to hold an early election is bad for democracy.
+Many would agree with the Queensland Greens who say Bligh’s decision to hold an early election is bad for democracy.
 They want fixed four year terms and want to stop governments from rigging elections “by calling them at a time that takes advantage of wavering public opinion.”

 February 27, 2009 at 2:36 pm

-Long running complaints between branches of Bangladesh’s military has broken out into full scale mutiny in the last two days that claimed at least 50 lives.
+Long running complaints between branches of Bangladesh’s military has broken out into full scale mutiny in the last two days claiming at least 50 lives.
 What began as a shootout in the capital Dhaka has spread to towns

-Whatever the size, it is a significant security organisation that the government needs to control.
-According to police reports, BDR members had revolted in 12 border districts which represents a quarter of the zones where they are stationed.
-The initial revolt started in the capital Dhaka and then fanned outwards.
+Whatever the size, it is a significant security organisation the government needs to control.
+According to police reports, BDR members had revolted in 12 border districts, a quarter of the zones where they are stationed.
+The initial revolt started in Dhaka and then fanned outwards.
 One local police chief reported heavy fighting at a BDR training centre in the southeastern town of Satkania.
 Another talked of indiscriminate gunfire in the northeastern Moulivibazar district where the commanding officer fled the camp.
 Violence was also reported in Chittagong and Naikhongchari in the south, Sylhet in the north-east, and Rajshahi and Naogaon in the north-west.

 Back in the capital, the soldiers initially agreed to surrender after the government said it would grant amnesty and discuss their grievances.
 But it was little surprise to hear that fighting had resumed later in the day.
 The mood was full of resentment about army entitlements as one rebel soldier told television reporters.
 Unlike the army, the BDR is under the Home Ministry and has a different pay scale.
 “Army troops are sent abroad to work in UN peacekeeping missions and they get fat salaries,” he said.
 “But they don’t take border guard personnel for peacekeeping.
 That’s discrimination.”

 A government spokesman said mutinous soldiers would be treated harshly.
 Bangladesh’s new Prime Minister Sheikh Hasina and Cabinet members met in an emergency session today as the Dhaka standoff entered a second day.
-Some diplomats in the capital speculate that an ulterior motive of the violence is to test Hasina.
-She succeeded a military-backed administration last month and is the daughter of Mujibur Rahman, who is considered the father of Bangladesh.
-He won an election in 1970 and led the country to independence one year later which earned him the nickname of Bangabandhu “friend of Bangladesh”.
+Some diplomats speculate an ulterior motive of the violence is to test Hasina.
+She ended a military-backed administration last month and is the daughter of Mujibur Rahman.
+Rahman won an election in 1970 and led the country to independence one year later which earned him the nickname of Bangabandhu “friend of Bangladesh”.
 However in 1975 his own army officers assassinated him and 23 family members.
 Hasana and her sister were away in Germany at the time, and were the only ones left to carry on his line.

-Pranab Dhal Samanta writing in Indianexpress.com noted that the BDR is heavily penetrated at the lower and middle ranks by affiliates of Zia’s party.
+Pranab Dhal Samanta writing in Indianexpress.com said the BDR was heavily penetrated at the lower and middle ranks by affiliates of Zia’s party.
 There are also links between Zia’s brother and a disaffected BDR general.
 It doesn’t take much to join the dots.
-Samanta believes the force is now being controlled by disgruntled military officers who are known affiliates of Zia’s party.
+Samanta believes the force is now controlled by disgruntled military officers who are affiliates of Zia’s party.
 “A spectre of instability coupled with suspicious battles within the Army…and a new government wanting to try 1971 war criminals could rapidly trigger an unexpected crisis in Dhaka,” he writes.

 February 26, 2009 at 11:57 am

 , Pauline Hanson is standing as a candidate in the Queensland election.
-Appropriately for a walking headline, tonight’s Channel Nine News noted that celebrity agent Max Markson will accompany Hanson when she officially unveils her candidacy in the town (and seat) of Beaudesert next week.
-While Markson denied today he had encouraged Hansen to run, he admitted he was helping her out and handling her media affairs.
-However with neither an election website nor a publicly available phone number for Markson, it promises to be yet another unorthodox Hanson media campaign.
+Appropriately for a walking headline, Channel Nine News said celebrity agent Max Markson would accompany Hanson when she unveils her candidacy in the town (and seat) of Beaudesert next week.
+While Markson denied he encouraged Hansen to run, he admitted he was handling her media affairs.
+With neither an election website nor a publicly available phone number for Markson, it promises to be yet another unorthodox Hanson media campaign.
 The Brisbane Times